bbc/nmos-discovery-registration-ri/CONTRIBUTING.md

 ## Submitting changes

-You can submit changes through a GitHub [pull request][18560a53] as follows:
+You can submit changes through a GitHub pull request as follows:

 * Fork the repository.
 * Make and commit changes.